uhuc-de/minecraft-vanilla-server-toolset/README.md

 Everything in this toolset is released under the terms of the GPL3.
-You can send patches or bugreports to mvst@noxzed.de or merge requests on gitorious.
+You can send patches or bugreports to mvst@noxzed.de or merge requests on github.